-Temporary Protected Status (TPS) is a critical protection tool used to safeguard foreign nationals residing in the United States from deportation when conditions in their home countries make it unsafe to return.
+Temporary Protected Status (TPS) is a critical humanitarian tool that protects foreign nationals residing in the United States from deportation when conditions in their home countries make it unsafe to return.

-Get the facts on TPS and what it means for Venezuelans, Afghans and other people forced to flee their homes.
+Get the facts on TPS and what it means for people who cannot return to their home countries due to safety concerns.

 What is Temporary Protected Status (TPS)?

-TPS was established by the U.S. Congress in 1990 as a protective immigration status accorded to foreign nationals (a person without U.S. citizenship or nationality).
-It may be granted to people from countries affected by ongoing armed conflict, an environmental disaster, an epidemic, or other extraordinary and temporary conditions that make a safe return to their home countries impossible.
+The U.S. Congress established TPS in as a protective immigration status for people from countries affected by ongoing armed conflict, an environmental disaster, an epidemic, or other extraordinary and temporary conditions that make a safe return to their home countries impossible.
+For more than 30 years, TPS has enjoyed bipartisan support, with alike using the program to protect vulnerable populations.

 How is TPS extended?